yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 What we need to know now is that this was a highly complicated history and a somewhat "accidental" discovery.
 However, such polynomial can be found by defining a new set of skein relations.
 This new type skein relation fueled the search for more polynomials by choosing different skein relations.
 Later the HOMFLY polynomial were quick discovered by choosing yet another skein relation.

 However, such skein relation remained largely as a mathematical trick for calculating the corresponding polynomials, without knowing "why this would work".
-Later Witten realized that the Jones polynomial is relation to QFT, as according to the path integral formalism, particles may travel freely forward and backwards in time.
+Later Witten realized that the Jones polynomial is related to QFT, as according to the path integral formalism, particles may travel freely forward and backwards in time.
 Thus a particle confined in $2$-dimensional space can have a "knotted" trajectory in $(2+1)$ space-time.
 The knottedness is related to Chern-Simons theory and it turns out that the amplitude of a trajectory is related to whether the trajectory is knotted or not.
 This point of view gave birth to the Kauffman bracket, which we should discuss in detail below.
 For more information, you can read [^Ap-physics] and [^Witten-physics].
 For the original definition, see chapter 4 of [^jones-explain].

-## Original Definition

-## Jones Polynomial and Statistical Mechanics

-See Chapter 6 of [^knots-twist], which did not gave explanation of the coefficients.

-This chapter follows `2.
-Spin models, the Potts model, IRF models` of  [^jones-sm].

-## Jones Polynomial and QFT
+## Polynomials and Physics

-### Review of Quantum Field Theory

->  From 9.2 of[^knots-and-links] which took a definitive approach.

-The theory was complicated, but the simplest way to define the Jones polynomial is a recursive definition due to Louis Kauffman using the Kauffman bracket skein relation.

-### How did Kauffman do it?

-Instead Kauffman [^Kauffman-knots] did gave a detailed explanation in `Chapter 8.
-Knot Amplitudes` of [^Kauffman-knots] on how he obtained such coefficients.
+I spent quite some time trying to sort out the logic between these polynomials for about a month, decided to give it a rest, and gave it another week after a 2 months break.
+I have to say regrettably that I have not seen a introductory paper or book that dumbed down the relations of polynomials and physics to a level that I could understand.

+Apparently there are two kinds of connections, one is with statistical mechanics, which we start from arranging knots on an Ising model.
+(See `2.
+Spin models, the Potts model, IRF models` of [^jones-sm] or [^knots-and-links].)
+The other is with quantum field theory or an enhanced version of it (topological QFT etc.), where a expectation value is **assigned** to the vacuum.
+(See `Chapter 8.
+Knot Amplitudes` of [^Kauffman-knots] .)

+What I struggle with is that I could not answer why such arrangements were made.
+They seemed to me as a effort to force the idea of knot theory on a physical system.
+I don't have the knowledge needed to understand it comprehensively so I have to end it here.
+If you have any suggestions or any directions you can provide me to chase, feel free to leave a comment.
+This crash course has gone way out of my expectation so far and I might circle back if I need more knowledge on knot theory.

 # Further Readings